Víctor Chou: International career

-Víctor Chou was born in Spain, and both of his parents are Taiwanese, he is available for representing both Spain and Chinese Taipei.

-As his performance was well in Valladolid, the CTFA has been attracted and called him up to the national team in June 2009.

-In July 2010, the president of CTFA, Lu Kun-Shan, met with Chou and invited him to represent Chinese Taipei U23 for the 2012 London Olympics Qualifying.

-On 9 March 2011, he played for Chinese Taipei U23 in the starting 11 and played for the whole match, but Chinese Taipei lost the match by 0-2.

-On 29 February 2012, he made his debut game for Chinese Taipei Senior team, by substitution of his teammate Chen Yi-wei in 72 mins, in the friendly match against Hong Kong.
+Víctor Chou was born in Spain, and both of his parents are Taiwanese; therefore, he was able to represent both Spain and Chinese Taipei at an international level.
+As his performance was well in Valladolid, the CTFA was attracted and called him up to the national team in June 2009.
+In July 2010, the president of CTFA, Lu Kun-Shan, met with Chou and invited him to represent Chinese Taipei U23 for the 2012 London Olympics qualifying.
+On 9 March 2011, he played for Chinese Taipei U23 in the starting 11 and played for the whole match, but Chinese Taipei lost the match by 0–2.
+On 29 February 2012, he made his debut for the Chinese Taipei senior team, substituting for his teammate Chen Yi-wei after 72 minutes in a friendly match against Hong Kong.

 Personal life

-At a young age he was a part-time model, which serves as Spain's largest department store El Corte Ingles, and interpretation for brands such as ZARA, Gstar.
+At a young age he was a part-time model, serving at Spain's largest department store El Corte Ingles, and doing interpretation for brands such as ZARA, Gstar.